emilioPonceAlvarado16/Interview_test/README.md

 There are the necessary validations for the different kind of inputs, error handlers, and automated tests using the standard library unittest.

-## Explanation of the architecture.
+## Explanation of the architecture

 main.py is the main program
 the logModule directory is where all the functions are. the logs directory is where all the records.txt are, and those can be the input for the main. the unit_tests directory contains the test_logModule_main.py, which is the program for the automated tests. the fake_logs directory contains all the fake records that will be used for testing purposes.

     logModule/functions.py we will find:
         1. find_matches